AdamLiscia/adam-liscia/pages/fun/game-building-cocktails/README.md

 - Dashes: `1 dash`, `2 dashes`, etc.
 - Top/Fill: `Top` or `Prime`
 - Whole numbers for garnishes: `1`, `2`, `3`, etc.

+## Benefits for Restaurant Groups

+- **Standardized Training**: Ensure all locations and staff are learning the same exact specs
+- **Cost Reduction**: Reduce training time and materials costs
+- **Better Quality Control**: Improve consistency across all bars in your restaurant group
+- **Staff Engagement**: Make training fun and memorable through gamification
+- **Customized Experience**: Fully branded with your restaurant's name, logo, and cocktail program

 ## Need Help?